Kunal-artist/Stock_Predictor/README.md

-# 🇮🇳 Indian Stock Price Predictor
+# Indian Stock Price Predictor

-This project is a web application built with **Streamlit** that predicts the next day's stock prices (Open, High, Low, Close) for various Indian stocks listed on the National Stock Exchange (NSE).
+This project is a python code that predicts the next day's stock prices (Open, High, Low, Close) for various Indian stocks listed on the National Stock Exchange (NSE).
 It uses a combination of technical analysis, machine learning, and an optional **Reinforcement Learning (Q-Learning)** module to enhance prediction accuracy.
 The application provides an interactive and user-friendly interface for visualizing data, analyzing model performance, and getting future price predictions.

 ***